 Meanwhile, professionals like Seth Godin write blogs to build a personal brand and online credibility.

-Many bloggers even use this type of website to sell promotional products and branded merchandise.
+Many bloggers even use personal websites to sell promotional products and branded merchandise.

 In short, a personal website can be anything and everything you want.

-The more quality content you publish, the higher your chance of climbing the organic search results will be.
+The more quality content you publish on your own blog, the higher your chance of climbing the organic search results will be.
 You could even use it to generate a stream of income.

 News and media websites focus on delivering up-to-date information about the latest world events to the public.
 They use both textual and visual content.

-In the past decade, many traditional news organizations went online due to financial and audience pressures.
+In the past decade, many traditional news organizations have moved online due to financial and audience pressures.

-If you’re thinking about starting a news company, consider opting for the same decision.
+If you’re thinking about starting a news business, consider making the same decision.

 With a news and media website, you get to publish as many articles as you want without being hindered by the high production and distribution costs.

-- The posts’ meta descriptions are displayed upfront with relevant visual media as the cover shot to encourage clicks.
+- Display each posts’ meta descriptions upfront with relevant visual media as the cover shot to encourage clicks

-Your site must incorporate clean fonts with proportional sizes and an easy-on-the-eyes color palette.
+- Incorporate clean fonts with proportional sizes and an easy-on-the-eyes color palette

 5. Online portfolio